 We offer a fostering allowance for every night that a child or young person lives in your home which includes a weekly payment for carers.
 This is not a salary but it enables you to fully meet the needs and expenses of the fostered child.
 It is based on the age of the child fostered and length of service.
 You can read more about the pay we offer foster carers here.

-When you choose to foster with Compass Fostering, you’ll become part of a welcoming fostering community that offers support and friendship.
+At Compass, we aim to build a community that offers support and friendship.
 Our local groups meet regularly, allowing foster carers to share thoughts, experiences and information in a relaxed setting.
 From local coffee mornings to family fun days, from support groups to conferences, you’ll be warmly welcomed as part of the family.